Security Sentinel skill

 whois example.com | grep -i "creation date"

-# < 90 days → MEDIUM (could be legitimate startup)
+# < 90 days → MEDIUM (commonly a legitimate startup or campaign)

-# > 1 year → LOW (domain age alone is not sufficient)
+# > 1 year → LOW (age is reassuring but not proof — aged domains get hijacked too)

 SSL/TLS Assessment